Merchant Account Fees Explained

 Scheduled Fees

-There are also “flat” merchant account fees, which vary widely by amount.
+There are also “flat” merchant account fees.
+While these are fixed or scheduled fees, they can vary widely by amount.
 Common scheduled merchant account fees include:

-Monthly or Annual Fee: Some providers simply charge a percentage of your transactional revenue for a fee, others charge monthly.
+Monthly or Annual Fee: Some providers simply charge a percentage of your transactional revenue for a fee, while others charge monthly.
+A monthly fee provides a more predictable cost structure, appealing to businesses looking to save money.
 That depends on who you work with.

 Monthly Minimum Fee: If a processor charges on revenue and you don’t reach a certain minimum, they may charge you a fee for not reaching this floor.